-In addition, the login name of the user must appear in the file's user list, or the user list must be empty.
+Rmdel also checks that the SID specified is not that of a version for which a get for editing has been executed and whose associated delta has not yet been made.
+In addition, the login name or group ID of the user must appear in the file's user list, or the user list must be empty.
+Also, the release specified can not be locked against editing (i.e., if the l flag is set (see admin(1)), the release specified must not be contained in the list).
 If these conditions are not satisfied, processing is terminated, and the delta is not removed.
 After the specified delta has been removed, its type indicator in the delta table of the SCCS file (see Section 6.2) is changed from "D" (for "delta") to "R" (for "removed").